Protuhj/nhc-cones/index.md

 ##### Disclaimer:

 This imagery is not intended for official use, but is provided for entertainment purposes only.
-There will be bugs, I promise you!

-For official guidance, please visit the National Hurricane Center's [website](https://www.nhc.noaa.gov/).
+For official guidance and data, please visit the National Hurricane Center's [website](https://www.nhc.noaa.gov/).

 ###### Supporting